Key School Information for New Families

 • School Directory: Membership Toolkit is the software that Key uses for its electronic Family Directory and also for its Staff/Faculty Directory.
 Download the Membership Toolkit App on your mobile device once you have registered and you can easily access both the directory of students and families as well as the faculty directory.
 The Directory can only be viewed by current Key School families and faculty.
 You can choose which information you would like to be included in the online directory.

-• Car Drop Off: Please follow the suggested driving pattern to help keep our families safe and respect the neighborhood (see Map).
+• Car Drop Off: For SY23-24, we will have two entrances.
+Families whose youngest child is in PreK or K will drop off all their students at the old entrance on Hurst Terrace and enter through the red doors at the top of the stairs.
+Families whose youngest child is in 1st through 5th will drop off all their students at the main entrance on Eskridge Terrace.
+Please follow the suggested driving pattern to help keep our families safe and respect the neighborhood (see Map).
 During morning drop off, Eskridge Terrace is a ONE-WAY STREET heading from Garfield toward Dana Place to ensure the safety of our children.
 Please observe the traffic signs and follow the school traffic pattern to assure a necessary one-way flow of traffic clockwise around the school block.
 Drive north along Hurst Terrace, turn right and head east on Garfield Street, turn right and continue south on Eskridge Terrace to main entrance.

 • Aftercare & Before Care: The Key School Extended Hours Program (KEHP) offers Before Care and After Care.
 Due to high demand there are a limited number of places available, so if you are interested, please email the KEHP Director, Mrs. Ann Conway, to check availability and add your student(s) name(s) to the waitlist.

 • Other Student Activities: In addition to KEHP, the PTO organizes a variety of opportunities for students to engage in after school and during Professional Development days.
 These include everything from karate to chess, arts and crafts to foreign languages.
 The information on how to enroll in these classes will appear in the NW@K e-newsletter, and you can find information under the After School Programs tab on this site.
-The PTO also sponsors a winter enrichment program called ASEP (After School Enrichment Program), which provides student activities three days a week after school, typically during the months of January through March.
-More information about ASEP offerings and registration will be posted in NW@K closer to sign up.
+Active Play sponsors an enrichment program called ASEP (After School Enrichment Program).
+More information about ASEP offerings and registration will be posted in NW@K.

 • Volunteering for Key: There are so many opportunities for our students and families at Key, and we can’t make those happen without your help.
 Volunteering is a great way to meet other Key families while helping make our community great.
 There are all kinds of volunteer opportunities to help make your family’s Key experience special—from one-day opportunities (pizza sales!
 Harvest Fest! clean-up days!) to longer engagements as part of one of our committees.
 You can find information about volunteer opportunities here or you can contact the PTO committee chairs directly to express interest in helping out.